luuuc/sense/LANGUAGES.md

 }
 ```

 Start from the Go extractor (`internal/extract/golang/golang.go`) as the simplest complete example.

+**The `filePath` parameter:** The Go extractor ignores it (`_ string`), but other extractors use it.
+Ruby checks for `config/routes.rb` and `config/importmap.rb` to trigger route/importmap parsing.
+Python uses it to detect `urls.py` for Django URL pattern extraction.
+If your language has file-path-dependent semantics (e.g. C# file-scoped namespaces, top-level statements), store `filePath` on the walker.

 The pattern every extractor follows:

 **Struct:** A private `walker` holds per-file state: